xrdocs/segment-routing/_open-software/linux.md

 The IPv6 dataplane functionalities enabling Segment Routing packet generation and forwarding are available in the latest Linux kernel releases (4.10 and later).
 This implementation is provided by the [IP Networking Lab](https://inl.info.ucl.ac.be) of Université Catholique de Louvain, Louvain-la-Neuve, Belgium.

+## Linux kernel 4.14

+Kernel 4.14 is another milestone in SRv6 support in Linux.
+A new set of SRv6 behaviors has been added to the kernel (see table below).

 Quick start guide and complete documentation are available on the [dedicated website](http://www.segment-routing.org/).

 For any question regarding this implementation, please reach out to the [developers mailing list](https://sympa-2.sipr.ucl.ac.be/sympa/info/sr6-dev).